sophieswifty/comp580-Project/README.md

 # Spacebug Math
-## A voice-controlled HTML5 puzzle game
+## A voice-controlled HTML5 math game
 An accessible children's math game to practice multiplication while simultaneously defending the planet from treacherous spacebugs!

 ### Browser support